Share this Article

 [Editor’s note: An earlier version of this post was published in December 2013.
 We are presenting it again with updated information for October 2019.]

-“I always pre-warn buyers of the kinds of things they are going to be responsible for and to know at least the basics in case something crops up in the middle of the night,” says Kemdi Anosike, agent at Warburg Realty.
+“I always pre-warn buyers of the kinds of things they are going to be responsible for and to know at least the basics in case something crops up in the middle of the night,” says Kemdi Anosike, an agent at Warburg Realty.
 Think water leaks or a flipped electrical switch.

 1) Upkeep is your responsibility